drforbin/decwar/readme.md

 # decwar

-historic decwar fortran IV code which has been modified to run on simh (standard tops10 system)

-# 1982 letter from utexas to compuserve

-this seems to be a 1982 letter that utexas sent to compuserve, before sending the primordial decwar tape.
+historic decwar fortran IV code which has been modified to run on simh (standard tops10 system). here's a 1982 letter that utexas sent to compuserve, before sending the primordial decwar tape.

     I  have  received your request for sources to the DECWAR program.
     We will be pleased to send you the sources,  but  first  we  must